 Training should always be based on positive reinforcement.

-Please do not take your puppy for a walk outside your yard until 2 weeks after their 3rd vaccination due to the enormous risk of parvo.
-However by all means take your puppy with you when you go out for drives in the car, and to different places, to meet different people but make sure you keep him in your arms.
+Please do not take your puppy for a walk on the ground outside your yard until 2 weeks after their 3rd vaccination due to the enormous risk of parvo.
+However by all means take your puppy with you when you go out for walks in your arms, drives in the car, and to different places, to meet different people, but make sure you keep him in your arms.
 Never down on the ground.
 It is important to expose your puppy to as many different experiences as possible in a safe way while young, but protecting him from parvo at the same time.

 Below is a handy reminder of what every puppy should learn